How to Create Your First AI Agent (for Non-Coders)

 For many people, building their first AI Agent can seem like a challenge.
 The first thing that often comes to mind is that it involves a lot of coding.
 While that’s true, there's also the option to create an agent using low-code platforms.
 These are usually more intuitive and provide a faster way to understand how an agent works, without requiring a heavy coding background.

-In this guide, we’ll build our first AI Agent using n8n, which offers a free 14-day trial.
+In this guide, we’ll build our first AI Agent using the best tool: n8n

 In this beginner tutorial, we’ll create an AI Agent that can send us an email with information about five cryptocurrencies.
 Later on, we'll see how we can also chat with the agent and ask it to retrieve information it has generated.